Mango-Mint Chutney

 If you love mango, you are going to love this easy to make mango chutney.
 Use a firm mango for chutneys.
 I have used ripe mango in the past and stirred in the spices cooked in ghee afterwards.
 For this recipe I used a firm greenish, yellow, red variety that was sweet, with sour notes, likely a Kent variety.

 At home, we add chutneys to lentil burgers, rice dishes, kichari, or blend them in salad dressing for a fruity taste.
-Check out this cilantro chutney recipe, and coming up soon fresh tamarind chutney!
+Check out this cilantro chutney recipe.

 Mango Chutney